310mc/https-310mc.github.io-tl/source/_posts/scout/senpai_turned_into_a_dog.md

 A dog’s sense of smell is two million times stronger than a human’s… Wait, or was it just twenty thousand?
 Well, basically he can identify even the faintest smell!

 Anyway!
 Chi~chan-senpai’s mopping up the gym right now, and I wanna go help him, so could I have Daikichi back?

-The health department’s coming soon, so I gotta take him home.
+The health department’s coming soon, so I’ll be taking him home.

-……Thanks for taking care of Daikichi, Takamin.
-Actually no, you *saved* him~♪
+……You took good care of Daikichi for me, Takamin.
+Actually no, thank you for *saving* him~♪
 {% endbubble %}

 {% bubble Midori frown %}